konradsopala/devrel-notebook/README.md

 ![](/Assets/DevRelCycle.png)

-### DevrelTeam
+**DevRel Team**

 Here are some notes on building successful DevRel Teams.
-There are three key roles that you need in your devrel team:
+There are three key roles that you need in your DevRel team:

 * **The Evangelist**
  * Just as the name suggests, these are the people who stand on stages and preach to thousands of developers about a particular tool or product that makes building software worthwhile.
 They are the PR face of the company and attend various conferences and meetups to share information about a product, collect first-hand feedback and show off killer slides with memes.